MiroPalmu/triggered-reload/README.md

   triggers a reload of all tabs on which it is currently enabled and for which the received match string matches the URI.

-The native application spawned by the extension is simply netcat (`nc`), which must be available on the users path.
-Netcat is simply started with the command line `nc -kl 43434` which then does all that's required.
+The native application spawned by the extension is simply netcat (`ncat`), which must be available on the users path.
+Netcat is simply started with the command line `nccat -kl 43434` which then does all that's required.

 ## Installation & Test